TurtleEngr/gitproj/README.md

 See the
 [issues](https://github.com/TurtleEngr/gitproj/issues?q=is%3Aopen+is%3Aissue+milestone%3A%222.0+Release%22),
-milestone 2.0 tagged issues for future enhancements.
+milestone 2.0 tagged issues for future enhancements that will support remotes across a network.

 # git proj sub-commands